-According to the National Automobile Dealers Association (NADA), the list of auto dealer compliance regulations that dealerships need to comply with tops 85!
+According to the National Automobile Dealers Association (NADA), the list of car dealer compliance regulations that dealerships need to comply with tops 85!
 Add a smattering of state regulations on top, and that list gets pretty overwhelming.

-The more you know the smarter you grow.
+Car Dealership Regulations: The more you know the smarter you grow.

 Auto Dealer Today wrote a great article a while back that details 19 laws and regulations that impact auto dealer compliance.